 Hedgerow trees and shrubs

-The most abundant hedgerow tree or shrub in Barnsley is Common Hawthorn, but a variety of other tree and shrub species are often present, including Ash, Blackthorn, Dog-rose, Elder, Field Maple, Hazel, Holly, Oak and Wych Elm.
+The most abundant hedgerow tree or shrub in Barnsley is Common Hawthorn, but a variety of other tree and shrub species is often present, including Ash, Blackthorn, Dog-rose, Elder, Field Maple, Hazel, Holly, Oak and Wych Elm.

 Midland Hawthorn, Spindle and Wild-service tree occasionally occur.